San Luigi dei Francesi: admire three Caravaggio Paintings in Rome

-When you walk into the Church of San Luigi dei Francesi (the national church in Rome of France), located between Piazza Navona and the Pantheon, you realise the reason for its fame.
-It’s not the Baroque architecture by Giacomo della Porta and Domenico Fontana.
-It’s not the church’s paintings by Domenichino or Cavalier d’Arpino.
-As the crowd clustered in front of the Contarelli Chapel tells you, the frescoes by Caravaggio are the main draw (the life of St. Matthew).
+When you walk into the Church of San Luigi dei Francesi (the national church in Rome of France), located between Piazza Navona and the Pantheon, you realize the reason for its fame.
+It’s not because of the Baroque architecture by Giacomo della Porta and Domenico Fontana.
+It’s not for the church’s paintings by Domenichino, Guido Reni or Cavalier d’Arpino.
+But as the crowd clustered in front of the Contarelli Chapel tells you, it’s because of the three masterpieces by Caravaggio.

 Piazza San Luigi dei Francesi